 Growing cauliflower in pots or containers is a rather simplistic task and can be performed by any amateur gardener.

-Step #2: Starting cauliflower plant by using transplanting method
+Step-2: Starting cauliflower plant by using the transplanting method

 The easiest way to start your Cauliflowers in containers is by transplanting the seedlings into your home containers.
 Seedlings can be purchased at a nursery or the seeds can be germinated at home.